Catalyst-Studios/Catalyst-Core/PackDevs/recipe_types/cauldron/Cauldron.md

 This recipe can be set to use a Heat Source, make sure to add the following block tag to work; { catalystcore:heat_sources }

-Requires any Item with the following Tag to activate this recipe type; { catalystcore: cauldron/water_activator }
+Requires any Item with the following Tag to activate this recipe type; { catalystcore:cauldron/water_activator }
 ___

 **Lava Brewing**, as the name suggest, only accept Lava as its Fluid Input and up to 4 Item Inputs.